MC-8/SDC-P4-advanced-lane-lines/project_writeup.md

 The approach used in this project was very simplistic and only works in very good conditions of the video.
 More challenging videos reveal that the algorithm is not robust enough to accurately detect lines under various situations.
 There are multiple points where the algorithm could be improved.
 The thresholding algorithm just uses one RGB to HLS conversion and takes two color channels and one gradient, this could be improved by using data from multiple color spaces and gradients.
 Also, if the asphalt sharply changes in color, as it is the case when driving on roads with old and new asphalt, it is very likely that these transitions may be detected as lines.
-Sanity check the detected lines, and making sure that there are only two lines (left-right) with no abrupt changes in curvature/fit/width/distance may robustify the algorithm.
+The current algorithm sanity checks the detected lines for minimum distance, but not maximum, and it should make sure that there are only two lines (left-right) with no abrupt changes in curvature/fit/width/distance to robustify the algorithm.
+Tuning parameters was a trial and error process which would have benefit from a more interactive design process.